Sign In / Sign Out

 As a transfer student, if you have design or arts coursework completed at another institution and you wish to try to get equivalent credit at ASU, you will need to submit additional material in order for your coursework to be evaluated.
 Some studio courses may not transfer as equivalent but can be counted as electives.

 If you need to take any math classes at ASU, you must take the Math Placement Test in order to register for a math course and to determine the appropriate math course that matches your skill level.
 The test can be taken online at the Math Placement website.
 You may take the exam a maximum of two (2) times, and your score determines your placement in a math class your first semester.
+For incoming students attending a virtual orientation, please keep this is mind and take your placement assessment at least 48-72 hours before your orientation date.

 If you did not take the ACT or SAT test or if you are not transferring an English composition course from another institution, you may have to take the English placement test – Accuplacer.